ExpediaGroup/graphql-kotlin/README.md

 ## Annotations

-`bex-api-graphql` ships with a number of annotation classes to allow you to enhance your GraphQL schema for things that can't be directly derived from Kotlin reflection.
+`graphql-kotlin` ships with a number of annotation classes to allow you to enhance your GraphQL schema for things that can't be directly derived from Kotlin reflection.

 ### `@Context`